PoCInnovation/Workshops/software/20.Kubernetes/README.md

 {"posts":[{"id":"61261219c3db3a060d691ddb","title":"A simple post","body":"Lorem ipsum dolor sit amet"}]}
 ```

 Now delete the `mongo-deployment` and `server-deployment` using `kubectl`.
 Once that's done, your database should be gone.
 Now you must recreate your `mongo-deployment` and `server-deployment` using `kubectl apply`.
+Don't forget to re-forward the port of the `server-deployment`!

 We simulated a crash of your application.
 If your `PersistentVolumeClaim` works, you should still be able to see your post when running the following command.

 ```
 curl -i localhost:3000/posts
 ```

 Good job!
+You can now stop your cluster with `minikube stop`, you've nailed this workshop!

 ## Going further